AI Workflows — Overview

 | Title / tags | Same sanitization |

-Modern AI clients (Claude, Cursor) display these security warnings to the model and instruct it to treat user content as data, not commands.
+Modern AI clients surface these warnings to the model and instruct it to treat user content as data, not commands.
+The client is the last line of defence.

 Dry-run safety

-All delete_* tools default to dryRun: true.
-The first call shows what would be deleted; the AI must explicitly retry with dryRun: false to actually delete.
-This prevents conversational misunderstandings from causing data loss.
+Both delete tools default to dryRun: true.
+The first call shows what would be deleted; the assistant must explicitly retry with dryRun: false to actually delete.
+This prevents conversational misunderstandings from causing data loss — and deletion has no undo.

 What’s not in MCP